saiyudhaplhaomega/Development-of-an-Angular-Plugin-for-Creating-and-Visualizing-Metabolic-Pathway-Maps/README.md

 # AngularPSM

+## Pretier and ESLint setup

+1. In vS Code install the eslit-prettier plugin.
+2. Set `"editor.formatOnSave": true` in the config

 ## Generate module page with routing

 Example of creating an module called `metadata-quest-page` inside the `metadata-tool` project.
 The route quest leads to the component and is lazy loaded in the app-rounting component.

 ```sh
 ng g m metadata-quest-page --project metadata-tool --route quest --module app-routing